 Explore the benefits of connected insulin delivery devices, like smart insulin pens, and the integrated data that they provide.
 Earn a digital badge and 6 CE.

-This program is supported by The Helmsley Charitable Trust.
+This program is supported by an educational grant from Abbott.

 The Art and Science of Diabetes Care and Education, 5th Edition

-The go-to reference for all things diabetes, covering everything from clinical guidelines to DSME program management and patient education.
+The go-to reference for all things diabetes, covering every area of diabetes, from clinical guidelines to DSME program management and patient education.

 ADCES Members save $50